pyrmont/articles.inqk.net/src/_posts/2025-09-15-janet-bundles.md

 The info file should also list the external dependencies of the bundle (if any).
 This information is stored as an array/tuple that is associated with the key `:dependencies` at the top-level of the data structure.
-Janet’s `bundle/install` function will confirm that the dependencies listed are installed before proceeding with installation.
+During the installation process, Janet will confirm that the dependencies listed are installed before proceeding with installation.

-The info file may further contain other information that is used by the bundle script.
-Here's an example:
+Here's an example of an info file:

 ```janet
 {:name "foo"